EDUCATION

 Regular updates are crucial.
 Here’s why:

-1. Evolving landscape: The student recruitment and education landscape changes.
+1. Evolving landscape: Student recruitment and education landscape changes.
 Regularly revisit your map to ensure it reflects current trends, admissions processes, and student expectations.

 2. Feedback incorporation: Gather feedback from students, faculty, and staff to identify areas for improvement and incorporate them into your student journey map.